Keithin8a/userDataMunging/README.md

 ### Bonus points

-- Explain how would approach this task if the file were to contain millions of rows.
+- Explain how you would approach this task if the file were to contain millions of rows.
 Would your solution scale?
 If not, what changes would you make?
 - Some of the rows in the data contain errors, missing information, or in some cases missing passwords.
 How would you handle these situations in your solution?

 ### Available files: